Smooth rational surfaces of $d=11$ and $\pi=8$ in $\mathbb{P}^5$: Introduction

 \section{Introduction}

-A result due to Arrondo, Sols and Pedreira \cite{AS92} states that there are only finitely many families of non-general smooth surfaces in $\mathbb{G}(1,3)$.
-Since the Pl$\ddot{\text{u}}$cker embedding embeds $\mathbb{G}(1,3)$ as a smooth quadric into $\mathbb{P}\left(\wedge^2 V\right)\simeq\mathbb{P}^5$, it follows that there are finitely many non-general smooth surfaces contained within a smooth quadric in $\mathbb{P}^5$.
-The latter idea led Papantonopoulou, Verra, Arrondo, Sols, and Gross to classify smooth non-general surfaces of degree $\leq 10$ contained within smooth quadrics in $\mathbb{P}^5$.
-For a complete classification, see \cite{AS92} for degree $\leq 9$ and \cite{Gro93} for degree $10$.
+A result due to Arrondo, Sols and Pedreira \cite{4} states that there are finitely many components of the Hilbert scheme corresponding to smooth surfaces of non-general type, i.e. Kodaira dimension $<2$, in $\mathbb{G}(1,3)$.
+Since the Pl$\ddot{\text{u}}$cker embedding embeds $\mathbb{G}(1,3)$ as a smooth quadric into $\mathbb{P}\left(\wedge^2 V\right)\simeq\mathbb{P}^5$, it follows that there are finitely many components of the Hilbert scheme corresponding to smooth surfaces of non-general type contained within a smooth quadric in $\mathbb{P}^5$.
+The latter idea led Papantonopoulou, Verra, Arrondo, Sols, and Gross to classify smooth surfaces of non-general type with degree $\leq 10$ contained within smooth quadrics in $\mathbb{P}^5$.
+For a complete classification, see \cite{3} and \cite{4} for degree $\leq 9$ and \cite{10} for degree $10$.

-A continuation of this classification is to study smooth non-general surfaces of degree $11$ in $\mathbb{P}^5$.
-As such, this paper is a study of smooth rational surfaces of degree $11$ in $\mathbb{P}^5$.
-In particular, we are only interested in special surfaces $S$ i.e., surfaces with $h^1(\mathscr{O}_S(1))>0$, such that a simple application of Riemann-Roch yields that the sectional genus must be $\geq 8$.
+A continuation of this classification is to study smooth surfaces of degree $11$ in $\mathbb{P}^5$ of non-general type.
+This paper focuses on a certain class of surfaces of non-general type, namely rational surfaces.
+Rational surfaces are birational to the projective plane $\mathbb{P}^2$ and all rational surfaces can be obtained by blowing up $\mathbb{P}^2$ or the Hirzebruch surfaces $\mathbb{F_e}$ in a finite number of points.
+Therefore, rational surfaces can be described by the geometry of the points blown up in $\mathbb{P}^2$ or $\mathbb{F}_e$.

+In this paper, we study rational surfaces $S$ of degree $11$ blown up in points that are not in general position, so-called special rational surfaces, i.e. $h^1(\mathscr{O}_S(1))>0$.
+A simple application of Riemann-Roch yields that the sectional genus must be $\geq 8$.
 On the other hand, another application of Riemann-Roch tells us that if the sectional genus $>8$, then the hyperplane intersection lies on a quadric.
-Therefore, we study smooth rational surfaces of degree $11$ with sectional genus $8$ in this paper.
+We are interested in surfaces that do not interfere with \cite{10}.
+Therefore, we study smooth rational surfaces $S\subset\mathbb{P}^5$ of degree $11$ with sectional genus $8$ in this paper.

+The study of rational surfaces is a classical topic of algebraic geometry, but was revived in the late 1980s due to a result by Ellingsrud and Peskine \cite{9} that states that finitely many components of the Hilbert scheme correspond to rational surfaces in $\mathbb{P}^4$.
+This resulted in a renewed interest for the classification of surfaces in $\mathbb{P}^4$, see the introductions of \cite{6} and \cite{12}, and led to the development of techniques for construction of rational surfaces.
+Three such techniques are Beilinson monad e.g. \cite{1}, linkage e.g. \cite{12} and complete linear systems e.g. \cite{8}.